hestabroo/website/_posts/2025-08-11-biketheft.md

-The cool thing that this trained model lets us now do, is to actually start to peak under the hood at which types of geographic features are strong predictors of theft!
-Unfortunately, the black-box complexity of the type of model required to give good predictions here results in influences are not as simple as "2.1 thefts per year for each Walmart in the area".
+The cool thing that this trained model lets us do as well is to actually start to peak under the hood at which types of geographic features are strong predictors of theft!
+Unfortunately, the complexity of the type of model required to give good predictions here means influences are not quite as simple as "2 additional thefts per year for each Walmart in the area".
 The impact of any one feature can be non-linear, or may only be significant above a cutoff threshold or in conjunction with *other features*.

 That said, the most significant contributors to predictions were **bicycle rental racks** (which have a generally positive relationship with theft), **cafes** (generally positive), **footways and walking paths** (generally *negative*), **apartments** (generally positive), and **pubs** (generally negative).
 Again, this model is non-deterministic so please read the full dropdown for analysis and limitations before leaving the bike unlocked during your next pint of Guinness!